Serena Lake: Early life

 Serena Thorne was born in England at Shebbear, Devon.
 She was the daughter of Bible Christian Methodist preachers, Samuel and Mary Thorne.
 Her grandfather, William O’Bryan was the founder of the Bible Christian Church.

 Bible Christians allowed women preachers and by the age of 21 she was a widely known preacher through Devon, Cornwall and South Wales.

 Australia

 Serena Thorne was sent to preach and help establish Bible Christianity in Queensland, Australia in 1865 and in 1870 she was invited by Samuel Way and Dr Allan Campbell to preach at Bible Christian Churches in Adelaide, South Australia.
 She preached to large crowds in Adelaide and travelled widely amongst the parishes of South Australia.

-In March 1871 she married Reverend Octavius Lake (1841 – 9 September 1922), whom she had previously known in England.
+In March 1871 Lake married Reverend Octavius Lake (1841 – 9 September 1922), whom she had previously known in England.
 They were married by Rev. James Way in Samuel Way's house in Adelaide on 2 March 1871.
 Between 1873 and 1883 she gave birth to seven children only one of whom survived to adulthood.